 The conclusion?
 “The Certified Employee-Owned mark is already influential with both job seekers and consumers,” says Thomas Dudley, the organization’s chief executive.
 “There’s a big net positive in every demographic group.”
 Dudley says that “employee-owned” is far more powerful than “ESOP,” which some EO companies have used to distinguish themselves.

 He adds that this is just a starting point: there’s a long ways to go in building the kind of awareness that’s needed.
 But at least we know where we’re starting from.

 Grant Marketing Notes

-These numbers intimate how important branding is on many levels, for varying aspects of our lives.
+These numbers intimate how important branding and brand development is on many levels, for varying aspects of our lives.
 Clearly, people seek out what resonates with their personal values for many important everyday decisions.
 Choosing to do business (or not) with your company is not relegated solely to a business mindset for most.
 Are your company values via your brand and brand promise easily recognizable and clear to people?
 Will visitors to your website understand the central essence of your brand from you home page?
 Not sure?
 See how distinguishable your brand is with our brand report card.
 Is your brand communicating what you intend it to?